-African American woman have more severe menstrual cycles than white women, which can be caused by uterine fibroids.
+African American women have more severe menstrual cycles than white women; it can be caused by uterine fibroids.

-For five years I suffered with long, painful periods.
+For five years, I suffered from long, painful periods.
 My cycles featured heavy bleeding and sometimes lasted for 15 days.
 I suffered from fatigue, dry skin, hair loss, and the annoying sound of my heartbeat in my ear.
 Like most women, I wrote it off the cause of these systems as being overworked, tired from extreme exercise, and sleep deprivation.

 When the hair loss worsened, I made an appointment with my gynecologist.
-I knew it would be a trying appoint because the nurse was concerned her equipment was malfunctioning when she took my my heart rate.
+I knew it would be a trying appointment because the nurse was concerned her equipment was malfunctioning when she took my heart rate.
 After using a second machine, she confirmed that my heart rate was extremely high.

 Normal hemoglobin levels for women should be between 12.0 and 15.5.

 My doctor sent me immediately to the hospital to get a blood transfusion.
 Without a transfusion, I wouldn’t have lived out the next week.
 My heart was over-compensating for my low hemoglobin levels, which would have eventually caused me to pass out and go into cardiac arrest.